Guide to operations

 - Linens in designated quarantine rooms will be professionally laundered.

-If a student is identified through contract tracing as having close contact with someone infected with coronavirus:
+If a student is identified through case investigation as having close contact with someone infected with coronavirus:

-- Unless the student chooses to return home, they will be instructed to quarantine in a designated area on campus and the Health Center will monitor their condition.
+- Unless the student chooses to return home and can do so safely, they will be instructed to quarantine in a designated area on campus and the Health Center will monitor their condition.

 - While a student is in quarantine, University Housing staff will arrange for food delivery and address other needs.
 Students who are feeling well may continue their classes remotely.